gatieme/gatieme.github.io/source/_posts/2018/08/001_static-site-generators.md

+---
-Title: Static site generators
+title: Static site generators
-Date: 2016-06-27 06:31
+date: 2016-06-27 06:31
+author: gatieme
-Tags: linux, blog, pelican
+Tags: linux, blog
 Category: Linux
-Slug: static-site-generators
+thumbnail: static-site-generators
-Author: gatieme
-Summary: With the CMS of Wordpress and other blog systems, increasingly bloated.
+blogexcerpt: With the CMS of Wordpress and other blog systems, increasingly bloated.
 The emergence of static blog system to a certain extent, solve this problem, and thus get a lot of personal bloggers of all ages.
 So, what are static blog program in the end it?
+---

 | Title | Date | Category | Tags | Slug |